SRTY Dividend: Yield, Schedule, and What to Expect

 +

 Approximately Variable and not a meaningful part of the thesis; distributions, if any, come from interest on cash collateral and change with short-term rates as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on ProShares's fund page.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on ProShares's fund page.

 How often does SRTY pay a dividend?